 It’s a simple concept: 36 questions, three strangers and one close meeting.
 But in just 20 short minutes, Triangle couldn’t be more chilling.
 Buckle up and strap in.

-Triangle is the 2020 graduation film of AUB alumni Peter Engelmann, and time after time, it continues to capture the attention of audiences across the globe, from The Royal Television Society to American Cinematographer.
+Triangle is the 2020 graduation film of AUB alumnus Peter Engelmann, and time after time, it continues to capture the attention of audiences across the globe, from The Royal Television Society to American Cinematographer.

 What keeps audiences feeling every second of Triangle’s 20 intense minutes?
 Maybe it’s the raw, hyperreal performances of lead actors Lili Vetlényi, József S. Kovács and Dániel Gaál, or perhaps viewers are captivated by the film’s endearing, tantalising (and shocking) psychological horror.

-AUB& speaks to Hungarian-born Director and MA Film Practice graduate Peter Engelmann on campus to ask how three strangers really be so deeply affected by 36 innocent questions.
+AUB& speaks to Hungarian-born director and MA Film Practice graduate Peter Engelmann on campus to ask how three strangers really be so deeply affected by 36 innocent questions.

 “My goal was to reach as much realness and documentary style as much as I can because that was my experiment; to mix documentary and fiction.
 I wanted to cast actors who didn’t know each other, so I wanted to recreate the experiment and for this, I had actors who never met.